 We aim to make learning ‘real’ and meaningful, so we offer a range of learning experiences in the local community and beyond.
 As pupils move through the school they are given opportunities to develop work related and life skills.
 This may take the form of work experience in the community or by taking responsibilities in school.
 To develop independence some pupils may learn how to use public transport and make choices.

-The Post 16 curriculum takes into account pupils’ own aspirations offering a range of accreditation including ASDAN, OCR Awards, Certificates and Diplomas, Open Awards and Duke of Edinburgh Award scheme where appropriate.
+The Sixth Form Curriculum takes into account pupils’ own aspirations offering a range of accreditation including ASDAN, OCR Awards, Certificates and Diplomas, Open Awards and Duke of Edinburgh Award scheme where appropriate.

 All pupils access a broad and balanced curriculum which introduces them to a wide range of subjects .
 Our curriculum is designed in subject areas organised into units of learning to maximise opportunities for retrieval practice.
 This is crucial for our learners who need much repetition for deep learning to take place.
 It may be necessary to repeat learning taken place in the Early Years Foundation stage throughout a child's school life but this will always be repeated in an age appropriate way.